SheffieldMLtracking/data-pipeline/README.md

 ## SSH configuration

-This system connects to the target machines using the cloud machine as an intermediate "jump" host.
+This system connects to the target machines using the cloud machine as a ["jump" host](https://en.wikibooks.org/wiki/OpenSSH/Cookbook/Proxies_and_Jump_Hosts#Jump_Hosts_--_Passing_Through_a_Gateway_or_Two) that uses a third machine as an intermediate.

+The diagram below shows the different machines involved and how the SSH connections are set up.
+Each arrow represents an SSH connection, where the double-headed arrows indicate a reverse tunnel, where a local port on one machine is bound to a persistent SSH connection on the other machine.
+This means we can connect directly from the University of Sheffield (TUOS) campus network onto the Ohio campus network using the AWS virtual machine as an intermediate jump host.

 ```mermaid
 ---